 Becoming a naturalized U.S. citizen requires that the government must find that you were a person of "good moral character" for the five years before you apply for citizenship.

 There are two exceptions to this rule:

-If you were convicted of an “aggravated felony” after November 29, 1990, you will not be allowed to show that you are a person of “good moral character,” even if you were convicted before the five years before the date of your citizenship application.
+If you were convicted of an "aggravated felony" after November 29, 1990, you will not be allowed to show that you are a person of "good moral character," even if you were convicted more than five years before the date of your citizenship application.

 Many different kinds of crimes qualify as an "aggravated felony" under U.S. immigration law.
 Even some state law misdemeanors are aggravated felonies according to U.S. immigration law.
 If you have any sort of criminal history or have ever been in trouble with the police, you should consult with an Austin immigration attorney before you apply for U.S. citizenship.

 It is a good idea to consult with an Austin immigration attorney to help you understand the rules and exceptions to the rules.
 For instance, even if you were not convicted of an aggravated felony, the government may look at your life before the five years if doing so would help determine whether you otherwise lack "good moral character."